Snowflake-Labs/sfquickstarts/site/sfguides/src/geo-for-machine-learning/machine-learning-using-geospatial.md

 As you can see, overall, the model is quite good, with SMAPE below 0.3 for most of the hexagons.
 Even with its current quality, the model can already be used to predict future demand.
 However, let's still consider how you can improve it.

 The worst predictions are for hexagons corresponding to LaGuardia Airport (`882a100e25fffff`, `882a100f57fffff`, `882a100f53fffff`).
 To address this, you might consider adding information about flight arrivals and departures, which could improve the model's quality.
 It is a bit surprising to see poor quality at the hexagon `882a100897fffff`, which is close to Central Park.
-However, it seems that June 7th is the main driver of the poor prediction, as you significantly underpredicted during both day and night hours.
+However, it seems that June 7th is the main driver of the poor prediction, as model significantly underpredicted during both day and night hours.

 <img src ='assets/geo_ml_9.png' width = 600>